rebeccahdz10/liri-node-app/README.md

 # liri-node-app

+USE THE MARKDOWN SHEET TO WRITE THIS OUT
 This app will use the OMDB, Spotify, and Bands in Town APIs to call information that is requested.

 OVERVIEW HERE